kimiekomi/articles/git-github2.md

 <br>

 Another method to copy remote repositories, is through GitHub's "fork" procedure.
 This practice is used to copy another developer's entire repository onto your own GitHub account which will provide you complete access or control to make changes to the repository.
 On the desired repository's homepage, simply click the gray "Fork" button on the upper right corner of the window (shown below by the red circle).
-And just like that, you now have an entire remote copy of the repository available under your account.
+And just like that, you now have an entire remote copy of the repository available under your account name.

 <br>